piclas-framework/piclas/doc/userguide/030_features_models.md

 Two variants are available in PICLas, allowing to sample a certain amount of the simulation duration or to sample continuously during the simulation and output the result after the given number of iterations.

 The first variant is usually utilized to sample at the end of a simulation, when the steady condition is reached.
-The first parameter `Part-TimeFracForSampling` defines the percentage that shall be sampled relative to the simulation end time $T_\mathrm{end}$ (Parameter: `TEnd`)
+The first parameter `Part-TimeFracForSampling` defines the percentage that shall be sampled relative to the simulation end time $T_{\mathrm{end}}$ (Parameter: `TEnd`)

     Part-TimeFracForSampling = 0.1
     Particles-NumberForDSMCOutputs = 2

 `Particles-NumberForDSMCOutputs` defines the number of outputs during the sampling time.
-Example: The simulation end time is $T_\mathrm{end}=1$, thus sampling will begin at $T=0.9$ and the first output will be written at $T=0.95$.
+Example: The simulation end time is $T_{\mathrm{end}}=1$, thus sampling will begin at $T=0.9$ and the first output will be written at $T=0.95$.
 At this point the sample will NOT be resetted but continued.
-Therefore, the second and last output at $T=T_\mathrm{end}=1.0$ is not independent of the previous result but contains the sample of the complete sampling duration.
+Therefore, the second and last output at $T=T_{\mathrm{end}}=1.0$ is not independent of the previous result but contains the sample of the complete sampling duration.
 It should be noted that if a simulation is continued at e.g. $T=0.95$, sampling with the given parameters will begin immediately.

 The second variant can be used to produce outputs for unsteady simulations, while still to be able to sample for a number of iterations (Parameter: `Part-IterationForMacroVal`).
 The first two flags allow to enable the output of flowfield/volume and surface values, respectively.